timetoai/TimeDiffusion/README.md

-# TimeDiffusion - Unified time series framework for multiple tasks
+# TimeDiffusion - Unified Framework for Multiple Time Series Tasks

 Supports 2D (image) and 3D (video) data as input for research purposes.